rociodiaz-sistemas/MyResume/README.md

 This is my personal website hosted at netlify!

 Using create react app and react hooks.
-Is accesible, has animations, responsive, with scroll listeners, pdf downloaders, material UI.
+Is accessible, has animations, responsive, with scroll listeners, pdf downloaders, material UI.
 Just clone, npm start, or look at my code :)